FATAL SHOOTOUT: West New York Gunman Fires Point-Blank At Police, Shot Dead In Exchange (VIDEO)

-Dramatic footage shows a man shooting point-blank at West New York police officers who came to his door, then being shot dead himself.
+Dramatic footage shows a fully-armed man shooting point-blank at West New York police, then being shot dead himself.

-The entire incident is captured in a combination of police bodycam footage and home surveillance video released late Tuesday, Sept.
+The incident is captured in a compilation of police bodycam footage and home surveillance video released late Tuesday, Sept.
 6, by Acting New Jersey Attorney General Matthew J. Platkin.

-Video recorded through the front-door window shows Colindres entering the vestibule in shorts and a t-shirt with both hands behind his back.
+Bodycam footage video recorded through the front-door window shows Colindres entering the vestibule in a t-shirt and shorts with both hands behind his back.

-He suddenly raises a gun in each hand and fires, wounding one of the officers.
+Suddenly he raises his arms, revealing a gun in each hand.
+He fires, wounding one of the officers.

 About 15 minutes later, the heavily-tattooed Colindres emerges from the front door of a neighboring home.
 He's barefoot and wearing the t-shirt as a head scarf.

-Two guns fall from his hands as Colindres goes down.
+Two guns fall from his hands as Colindres hits the pavement.
 Police find him carrying a third firearm.

-Police and EMS responders render aid before Colindres is taken to Hackensack Meridian Palisades Medical Center, Platkin said.
-He's pronounced dead at 7:13 p.m., less than 45 minutes from the time of the initial call, the attorney general said.
+The officers and EMS responders render aid before Colindres is taken to Hackensack Meridian Palisades Medical Center in North Bergen.

+He was pronounced dead at 7:13 p.m., less than 45 minutes from the time of the initial call, said Platkin.

-Platkin's office posted all of the videos -- from four police body cams and four home security systems -- online along with the 911 call:
+The Attorney General's Office posted all of the videos -- from four police body cams and four home security systems -- along with the 911 call:

-AG’s Office Releases Video Footage Related to Fatal Officer-Involved Shooting in West New York on June 3, 2022
+Video Footage Related to Fatal Officer-Involved Shooting in West New York on June 3, 2022 (NJ Attorney General's Office)

+Hudson County View assembled a seamless compilation (1:40) from the videos: facebookwatch/westnewyork/policeinvolved

 Both state law and his own guidelines require Platkin's office to investigate any and all deaths that occur “during an encounter with a law enforcement officer acting in the officer’s official capacity or while the decedent is in custody."